 Even if everyone wants to achieve good results, the interaction between team members who may be very different from each other will influence the outcome.

-To create a high performing team, it is wise to understand the personality of each member.
+To create high performing teams, it is wise to understand the personality of each member.
 What makes them tick?
 How will they interact with each other?
 How can you get the most out of everyone on the team?

-Understanding the personalities of your team members when putting together a high performing team
+Step 1.
+Understand the personalities of your team members when putting together high performing teams

 There are four broad personality types you will notice within your team.
 People display the following characteristics: